-On 10 August 1792, he was in Switzerland, otherwise, he had shared the fate of the approximately 850 guardsmen killed, most died on that day, the survivors were executed on 3 September.
+On 10 August 1792, he was in Switzerland, otherwise, he had shared the fate of the approximately 850 guardsmen killed, most died that day, the survivors were executed on 3 September.

 He was the initiator of the monument.
 During the French occupation, the memorial was politically impossible.
-Only 1815, and supported by the conservative mood during the restoration, he was able to realize his plan to commemorate his colleagues.
+In 1815, supported by the conservative mood of the restoration, he was able to realize his plan to commemorate his colleagues.

 Carl Pfyffer collected 20,000 Swiss francs thanks to donations from home and abroad, including from members of royal houses of Russia, Prussia and France.

 The Danish sculptor Bertel Thorvaldsen (1770-1844) got the commission.
 He was a well-known artist.
 The lion was carved directly from the stone wall in the old quarry, which Pfyffer had leased for this purpose since 1805.

 The monument should be a lion in the style of ancient models.
 The carving of the lion was not without drama.
 The Solothurn sculptor Urs Pankraz Eggenschwiler (1766-1821) carved the lion directly into the wall of the former sandstone quarry on the edge of Lucerne but he did not survive the work.

 After his fatal accident on the construction site, Lukas Ahorn (1789-1856) completed the monument.
 The accompanying text of the monument is Helvetiorum Fidei ac Virtuti (on the loyalty and courage of the Swiss).